taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 ## KPI and Use Case Visualizations

+These dashboards represent the 16 KPIs and use cases that were provided to the data firm by the state.
+Please note as well that Grafana allows us to create dynamic variables that enable us to choose our city or county and fetch dynamic data from those values in real time for visualization.
+Since these are static images, that will not be represented here, but is a huge component to the user experience.

 ### Colorado County Dashboard

+This county dashboard shows the following use cases:
+- Calculate crime count for police agencies in a given county to get a baseline number.
+- Calculate the average median household income per county.
+- Show population trends for each county alongside corresponding crime trends by year.
+- Show population trends for each county from 1997–2020.
+- Calculate the totals for each crime category per county from 1997 to 2020 to gauge frequency.
+- Show average seasonal crime trends for each month by county.
+- Create a geo-map of crime density for counties from 1997–2020.
+- Show average income per capita for counties.
+- Compare crime data with median household income for each county.
+- Analyze the distribution of different crime types across each county from 1997–2020 for Property, Person and Society crimes.

 <img width="1575" alt="Screenshot 2025-02-28 at 5 07 06 PM" src="https://github.com/user-attachments/assets/1b246758-a1ab-4e9b-a1f5-824fa8b3e81c" />

 ### Colorado City Dashboard

+This city dashboard shows the following use cases:

+- Show seasonal crime trends for the year in each city.
+- Determine which crimes are more likely to happen during the day for a city.
+- Compute the average age for crime categories across cities.
+- Determine which crimes are more likely to happen at night for a city.
+- Display crime type distribution by city.
+- Show crime trends on average by day of the week to determine when to patrol more.

 <img width="1516" alt="Screenshot 2025-02-28 at 5 05 24 PM" src="https://github.com/user-attachments/assets/fd79e5a5-904a-4bcb-9d06-9c76d78383e4" />

 ### Colorado Crime Density Dashboard

+This dashboard shows overall crime density on crime per capita (100k) residents across the entire State of Colorado.
+Its cool to see the larger areas represent the highest density and its not surprising that many of those are in the metro area of Denver.

 <img width="1412" alt="Screenshot 2025-02-23 at 9 33 19 PM" src="https://github.com/user-attachments/assets/504f4e15-24c7-4ddd-bdb4-fddab9cbb16b" />